-Finally, I have recently embarked on a new book-length project The Ascendency of High Asia: Chinese Warlordism, Ethno-territoriality, and Inter-Asian Hegemony, 1900-1950.
+This year, I have embarked on a new book-length project The Ascendency of High Asia: Chinese Warlordism, Ethno-territoriality, and Inter-Asian Hegemony, 1900-1950.
 This project positions Tibet, Xinjiang and Mongolia (an area I collectively refer to as High Asia) in wider inter-Asian religious, commercial, and ethnic geographies in the early 20th century.
-Research for this project was begun under a Sydney China Fellowship (2019) and will continue as a Research Fellow at the Wilson Center's Kissinger Institute on China and the United States in in Washington DC.
+Research for this project was sparked initially under a Sydney China Fellowship and has continued while a Research Fellow at the Wilson Center's Kissinger Institute on China and the United States in in Washington DC.

 "Lhasa's Departed Past," #AsiaNow, Association of Asian Studies (October 8, 2018)